fishjam-dev/react-native-client-sdk/README.md

    Replace `{{GROUP_IDENTIFIER}}` and `{{BUNDLE_IDENTIFIER}}` with your group identifier and bundle identifier respectively.

-6. In project's Podfile add the following code:
+7. In project's Podfile add the following code:
    ```rb
    target 'MembraneScreenBroadcastExtension' do
      pod 'MembraneRTC/Broadcast'
    end
    ```
+   > [!NOTE]
    > This new dependency should be added outside of your application target.
-Example
+   >
+   > Example:
    >
    > ```rb
    > target 'ReactNativeMembraneExample' do